Updated on: March 1, 2023

 Are free VPNs legal?

 Yes, free VPNs (and premium VPNs) are perfectly legal in most countries, but there are some exceptions — countries like China, Iran, Indonesia, North Korea, and a few others have banned the use of VPNs.
 If you’re caught using a VPN in a country that has banned VPNs, you could face a stiff fine or even jail time.

-Do Free VPNs Unblock Netflix and other streaming platforms?
+Do free VPNs work with Netflix and other streaming platforms?